-The SugarSmart Citycampaign aims to raise awareness of the devastating harm caused by over consumption of sugar as part of a drive to help reduce obesity and improve dental health.
+The SugarSmart City campaign aims to raise awareness of sugar and reduce consumption as part of a national drive to help tackle obesity and improve dental health.

-- Swap the pop - ditch sugary drinks for low-sugar or no sugar alternatives
+- Swapping sugary drinks for low-sugar or no-sugar alternatives.

-Find out more about the Sugar Smart Challenges
+Discover more resources on the Sugar Smart website.